CloudLabs-MOC/CloudLabs-SEED/Software-Security/Buffer-Overflow-Attack-Lab (Set-UID-Version)/Buffer Overflow-Attack-Lab-(Set-UID-Version).md

 $ sudo /sbin/sysctl -w kernel.randomize_va_space=2
 ```

 We then use the brute-force approach to attack the vulnerable program repeatedly, hoping that the address we put in the `badfile` can eventually be correct.
-We will only try this onstack-L1, which is a 32-bit program.
+We will only try this on `stack-L1`, which is a 32-bit program.
 You can use the following shell script to run the vulnerable program in an infinite loop.
 If your attack succeeds, the script will stop; otherwise, it will keep running.
 Please be patient, as this may take a few minutes, but if you are very unlucky, it may take longer.
 Please describe your observation.
 ```
 #!/bin/bash